 The Basic Programme has been specifically designed by Kyabje Lama Zopa Rinpoche, the Spiritual Director of the Foundation for the Preservation of the Mahayana Tradition (FPMT), to provide a balanced approach to the combined academic education and practice of meditation that characterizes the Gelug tradition of Tibetan Buddhism.
 This makes the study and understanding of the philosophical subjects of immediate and practical benefit.
 The Basic Programme has been structured around a schedule of teachings, review classes, meditations and discussion groups alternated with meditation retreats, so as to encourage the integration of the teachings into one's practice with a view to gaining a personal experience of them.

 Resident Geshe – Lharampa Geshe Ngawang Rabga, from Lhowa Khamsten, Sera Je Monastery

 Translator – Anastasia Stoliarova, 2014 graduate of the Lotsawa Rinchen Zangpo Translators Program.
-(Ana will only be with us till end-of-term in April, unfortunately, but we have engaged a new translator for next season.)
+Ana has been our tutor in 2016–17 and a new translator will be joining us for 2017–18.

-Teaching Assistant – Shahar Tene, 2014 graduate of Basic Program at Istituto Lama Tzong Khapa (Italy) and registered FPMT teacher.
-(Sadly for us, Shahar will soon be going to join the Masters Program at Istituto Lama Tzong Khapa, so we are seeking a new teaching assistant for next season.)
+Teaching Assistant – Shahar Tene, 2014 graduate of Basic Program at Istituto Lama Tzong Khapa (Italy), and registered FPMT teacher, has been our tutor in 2016–17 and a new teaching assistant will be joining us for 2017–18.

 Mind and Cognition: The way the mind knows phenomena and the mental factors that constitute the basis of our daily experience